metepg/Mjump/README.md

 [//]: # ([![Downloads]&#40;https://img.shields.io/jetbrains/plugin/d/15097-MJump.svg&#41;]&#40;https://plugins.jetbrains.com/plugin/15097-MJump&#41;)

 # IMPORTANT!
-- This is not my plugin.
+- This is NOT my plugin.
 All rights and credit belong to github user `a690700752` for this amazing plugin.
-- The original repository is at `https://github.com/a690700752/KJump` and is still maintained.
+- The official and original repository is at `https://github.com/a690700752/KJump` and is still maintained.
-- I only use this plugin as a starter template for my own learning.
 - Currently the only difference to KJump is that MJump is able to do the jumping across all open editors.

 ## Features